-Small Cell Proposed at 1024 Route 9W
+Small Cell Proposed at 1488 Route 9W

 Verizon is proposing the installation of one (1) small canister antenna measuring 24" tall with a diameter of 12"; two (2) small base radio cabinets; a power supply box; a power meter; and other support equipment on a new utility pole.
-The proposed location is on the east side of Route 9W, approximately 250 feet north of Mill House Road, and just north of the Ulster County / Orange County line.
-The proposed installation will be within a 48 sq ft (6' x 8') leased area on the southwest corner of the property; a 20 ft wide access easement and 5 ft wide utility easement on the existing parking lot is also identified on the lease with the property owner.
+The proposed location is on the east side of Route 9W, and opposite (east) of Lauria Road.
+The proposed installation will be within a 48 sq ft (6' x 8') leased area on the southwest corner of the property.
+A 20 ft wide access easement on the existing lot is also proposed (as described on the Drawings and lease exhibits).
+A portion of the existing driveway is included in the lease / access area.

 Plan View layout of property and proposed small cell installation.
-Utility and Access easements are shown as hatched.
+Access easement is shown as hatched.

 The antenna centerline height is proposed to be approximately 40.3 ft above surrounding grade level (agl) and the antenna top reaches 41.3 ft agl.
 The top of the new, tapered utility pole reaches 38.5 ft agl.
-The equipment proposed for installation on the utility pole includes a power meter (at approximately 6 ft agl); disconnect switch; GFCI outlet; load center; two fiber remote units ("shrouds", analogous to equipment cabinets at conventional cell sites); associated cables; and two 4.5 inch by 7 inch FCC "caution" signs.
+The equipment proposed for installation on the utility pole includes a power meter (at approximately 6 ft agl), disconnect switch, GFCI outlet, load center, two fiber remote units ("shrouds", analogous to equipment cabinets at conventional cell sites); associated cables; and two 4.5 inch by 7 inch FCC "caution" signs.
 Overhead electric and fiber lines are proposed to feed-in to the small cell facility near the top of the utility pole, and a guy cable is proposed to anchor the utility pole to the ground in the access easement area.
-[It is noted that fiber optics will connect the small cell nodes to one another and one or more Verizon "macro" sites.]
+[It is noted that fiber optics will connect the small cell nodes to one another and to one or more Verizon "macro" sites.]